Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-snowflake-python-api/getting-started-snowflake-python-api.md

 The `connection_params` dictionary shown above is included for the purposes of demonstration only, specifying only the required connection parameters.
 In practice, consider using a configuration file with named connections that can be passed into `Session.builder.configs()`.
 For more information, see [Connecting to Snowflake with the Snowflake Python API](https://docs.snowflake.com/en/LIMITEDACCESS/snowflake-python-api/snowflake-python-connecting-snowflake).

+> aside negative
+>
+> **NOTE**
+> The Snowflake Python API can establish a connection to Snowflake via a Snowpark session or a Python connector connection.
+In the example above, we opt for a Snowpark session.

 Let's get started!

 <!-- ------------------------ -->